 This is one of the top-quality 30-round magazines with every feature you could want, especially the translucent polymer material and the strong feed lips.

 The third generation of the PMAG includes most of the perks of the previous generation but comes with a handful of new innovations.
-Magpul has made use of a wealth of special forces and police feedback in the new design.
-They have improved the PMAG's robustness, dependability and versatility.
+Magpul has made use of a wealth of special forces and police feedback in the new design, improving the PMAG's robustness, dependability, and versatility.

 This makes carrying two mags side-by-side far more convenient.
-These mags are offered with or without a clear polymer window which has numbered hash mark and a high-viz colored indicator on the spring.
-This set up makes it easy to see how many rounds remain in the mag.
+These mags are offered with or without a clear polymer window, which has numbered hash marks and a high-viz colored indicator on the spring.
+This setup makes it easy to see how many rounds remain in the mag.

 An innovative notch to the rear of the magazine serves to offer better spacing from the bolt catch.
-The textured surface of this generation of PMAG has been redesigned.
-It is more grippy and easier to use.
+The textured surface of this generation of PMAG has been redesigned, making it more grippy and easier to use.
 There is also a dot matrix panel and the lower part of the mag for labeling with a paint pen.

 If you can handle a mag with a bit of additional heft, why settle for a 30-round unit when you cut out a reload by packing a 60-rounder?
 Surefire has been making top-quality tactical gear in California since 1979.
 This double-stack mag provides you with double the firepower of a standard 30-round mil-spec mag.

 It is compatible with the STANAG 4179 specification and all rifles and carbines that adhere to it.
 This mag's mil-spec aluminum walls are hard-anodized.
 It is a lower-profile option than any two 30-round mags taped or clipped together, although the length is similar.